jondruse/screeninator/README.md

     $ screeninator open project_name

-This will open your default editor (set through the $EDITOR variable in BASH) and present you with the default config:
+Create or edit your projects with this command.
+Your default editor ($EDITOR) is used to open the file.
+If this is a new project you will see this default config:

     # ~/.screeninator/project_name.yml
     # you can make as many tabs as you wish...